-Operating Agency and Medicaid Agency.

-Frequency of Verification:

 Upon initial enrollment and upon reenrollment requirements of the Medicaid Agency.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Life Skills Development Level 1 - Companion
+Service Type: Other Service Service Name: Life Skills Development Level 1 - Companion

-Provider Category:

-Individual

-Provider Type:
+Provider Category: Agency Provider Type: Home Health Agency

-Independent Vendors

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Other Standard (specify):

-Life Skills I: Providers and employees of agencies must be age 18 years or older, have a high school diploma or GED, and have at least one year of hands-on verifiable experience working in a medical, psychiatric, nursing, or childcare setting or working with recipients who have a developmental disabiling In lieu of the required work experience, providers and employees may have 30 semester hours, 45

-quarter-hours, or 720 classroom hours of college or vocational school.
+Life Skills I: Providers and employees of agencies must be age 18 years or older, have a high school diploma or GED, and have at least one year of hands-on verifiable experience working in a medical, psychiatric, nursing, or childcare setting or working with recipients who have a developmental disability.
+In lieu of the required work experience, providers and employees may have 30 semester hours, 45 quarter-hours, or 720 classroom hours of college or vocational school.

-Verification of Provider Qualifications Entity Responsible for Verification:

-Operating Agency and Medicaid Agency.

-Frequency of Verification:

 Upon initial enrollment and upon reenrollment requirements of the Medicaid Agency.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Other Service

-Service Name: Life Skills Development Level 1 - Companion

-Provider Category:

-Agency

-Provider Type: